-Dissolved Oxygen, Temperature, and Conductivity with YSI Model 2030
+Dissolved Oxygen, Temperature, and Conductivity with YSI ProQuatro

-These YSI meters can measure DO, temperature, salinity, conductivity and specific conductance.
-We will be using the meters to measure DO, temperature and specific conductance, which is a temperature adjusted conductivity value.
+The YSI ProQuatro meters can measure dissolved oxygen (D0), temperature, salinity, conductivity, specific conductance, and pH.
+We use the meters to measure D0 (in % and mg/L), temperature (in °C), pH, and specific conductance (in μ S/cm) which is a temperature adjusted conductivity value.
 Some meters also display salinity on them.
-If you are taking measurements in the creek you can typically ignore the salinity value.
+If you are taking measurements in the creek, you can typically ignore the salinity value.